kuiper2000/chaos_and_predictability/_sources/week5/week5.md

 Next week, we will walk through a few cases where we can analytical implement LE in the forecast of the PDF.
 :::{note}
 The Nobel prize winner, Roger Penrose (Penrose (1989)), who was also Stephan Hawkins' Ph.D., committee, referred to LE as a very beautiful formula since it describes that the volume of any region of phase spaces must remain the same.
-Penrose also proposed that a black hole can destroy information (i.e., $\rho$ in {eq}`eq47` is not conserved) and thus the statistical mechanics might break down at the space-time singularity.
+Penrose also proposed that a black hole can destroy information (i.e., $\alpha$ in {eq}`eq47` is not conserved) and thus the statistical mechanics might break down at the space-time singularity.

 In addition to his achievement in theoretical physics, Penrose is also an artist who is famous for his 3D Penrose tiling.
 An award-winning app (mobile game), [monument valley](https://en.wikipedia.org/wiki/Monument_Valley_(video_game)) is inspired by his arts.
 NYC has a National Museum of Mathematics where you can find some of Penrose's work.